anouar99pac/ng-interactive-child-parent/README.md

-The ng2-interactive-child-parent project demonstrates us utility of communication and share Data beetween child component and parent component of Angular 4.
+The ng-interactive-child-parent project demonstrates us utility of communication and share Data beetween child component and parent component of Angular 4.

 @change 21/05/2018 : I upgraded my project to  Angular V 6, so i used RXJS 6, CLI 6 Material 6.